ag2me/file_copy_script/README.md

 # File Copy Script

-This script allows you to copy files from one folder to another.
+This Python script allows you to copy files from one folder to another.
+It was developed using Python version 3 and compiled into an executable using cx_Freeze.
 It was initially designed for local file copying, but it also has planned features for copying files via FTP, SSH, and rsync in the future.

 ## Features